RonItelman/trust-loop-protocol/README.md

 By applying the Four Facets Model to code and queries, organizations can achieve the same level of semantic clarity and governance that they apply to traditional data sources.
 This comprehensive approach ensures that all forms of information—whether structured data, executable code, or optimized queries—maintain semantic consistency throughout the enterprise.

-# Mathematical Guarantees
+## Mathematical Foundations

-TrustLoop's approach provides five fundamental mathematical guarantees:
+TrustLoop's approach is built on five fundamental mathematical principles:

-1. **Completeness Guarantee**: The FFM ensures that for any piece of enterprise data, we can definitively determine the presence or absence of critical metadata.
+1. **Completeness Measurement**: The FFM provides a standardized gauge to measure the presence or absence of critical metadata across all four facets.

-2. **Consistency Guarantee**: Our gauge-theoretic approach to semantic mapping ensures that when relationships between concepts are established, they remain consistent across all contexts.
+2. **Consistency Framework**: Our approach to semantic mapping establishes a reference field where relationships between concepts can be evaluated consistently across contexts.

-3. **Uncertainty Quantification Guarantee**: TrustLoop provides a deterministic way to measure existing uncertainty in data systems.
+3. **Uncertainty Quantification**: TrustLoop offers a deterministic method to measure and characterize existing uncertainty in data systems.

-4. **Compositional Guarantee**: When combining data from different sources, our framework provides a deterministic way to verify semantic compatibility.
+4. **Compositional Assessment**: When combining data from different sources, our framework applies Jaccard similarity metrics to evaluate semantic compatibility between elements.

-5. **Minimal Information Guarantee**: Through our path of least action principle, we can identify the minimal set of clarifications needed to resolve ambiguity in any given query.
+5. **Information Economy Principle**: By analyzing gaps across the four facets, we can identify the minimal set of clarifications needed to resolve ambiguity in a given query.

 ## Deterministic vs. Probabilistic Approaches